steven-varga/h5cpp-doc/docs/architecture.md

 #### C++ Classes
 Work in progress.
 Requires modification to compiler as well as coordinated effort how to store complex objects such that other platforms capable of reading them.

-### Strings
-HDF5 supports variable- and fixed-length strings.
-The former is of interest, as the most common way for storing strings in a file: consecutive characters with a separator.
-The current storage layout is a heap data structure making it less suitable for massive Terabyte-scale storage.
-In addition, the strings have to be copied during [read][read] operations.
-Both filtering, such as `h5::gzip{0-9}`, and encoding, such as `h5::utf8`, are supported.

-**not supported**: `wchar_t _wchar char16_t _wchar16 char32_t _wchar32`

-**TODO:** work out a new efficient storage mechanism for strings.

 # High Throughput Pipeline